Understanding Srebrenica Genocide Study Tour + Homemade Lunch with Local Family Included

 Meet & Greet

-Meet our team at the office or your preferred pickup location.
-Your guide will give you a personal, firsthand, experience of sorrowful past events and introduce your to the local people of Srebrenica to complete the whole picture.
-They will make sure no questions remain unanswered, even of personal nature, so don’t refrain from sharing your thoughts and opinions at any moment of time.
+Meet our team at the office or at your preferred pickup location.
+Your guide will give you a personal, firsthand experience of sorrowful past events and introduce you to the local people of Srebrenica to complete the whole picture.
+They will make sure no questions remain unanswered, even of a personal nature, so don’t refrain from sharing your thoughts and opinions at any moment in time.

 Eastern Bosnian region